reidmorrison/symmetric-encryption/README.md

 * Create rake task / generator to generate a sample configuration file with a new RSA Private key already in it

-* Ability to change Symmetric::Encryption configuration options from custom Rails initializers, rather than having everything in the config file.
+* Ability to change SymmetricEncryption configuration options from custom Rails initializers, rather than having everything in the config file.
   For example config.symmetric_encryption.cipher = 'aes-128-cbc'